percona/postgresql-docs/docs/solutions/postgis-deploy.md

 ## Preconditions

 1. We assume that you have the basic knowledge of spatial data, GIS (Geographical Information System) and of shapefiles.
-2. You need to acquire spatial data.
-For the following examples, we'll use the same [data set](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial](http://postgis.net/workshops/postgis-intro/).
+2. For uploading the spatial data and querying the database, we use the same [data set](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial](http://postgis.net/workshops/postgis-intro/).

 ## Install PostGIS

-1. Enable Percona repository.
+1. Enable Percona repository

     As other components of Percona Distribution for PostgreSQL, PostGIS is available from Percona repositories.
 Use the [`percona-release`](https://docs.percona.com/percona-software-repositories/installing.html) repository management tool to enable the repository.